 - 3.17.6.1.
-Minimum altitudes are 500 feet AGL for LOWAT Category I qualified aircrew.
-(T-3). - 3.17.6.2.
-Minimum altitudes are 300 feet AGL for LOWAT Category II qualified aircrews and students with instructors when conducting training in accordance with an applicable syllabus.
-(T-3). - 3.17.6.3.
-Minimum altitudes are 100 feet AGL for LOWAT Category III qualified aircrews.
-(T-3).
-Training in the 100 feet to 300 feet AGL altitude block will be in short segments consistent with real-world risks and realistic tactical considerations.
-(T-3). - 3.17.6.4.
-For night operations the minimum altitude is MSA unless operating under the conditions of para 3.18 (TF Operations) and para3.34 (Night Vision Goggles Procedures).
-(T-3). - 3.17.6.5.
-For over water operation the minimum altitude is 1000 feet above the surface unless in sight of land or using TF fly-up protection.
-(T-3).
-If in sight of land or using TF fly-up protection the minimum altitude may be lowered to at or above aircrew LOWAT minimum.
-(T-3). - 3.17.6.6.
-For Air to Surface range operations, minimum altitudes will be determined by specific range guidance, AFMAN 11-2F-15EV1, or AFI 11-214, whichever is higher.
-(T-3). - 3.17.6.7.
-When determining minimum authorized altitude, aircrew will use the pilot's LOWAT category and currency.
-(T-3).
-Weapon Systems Officers (WSO) do not require LOWAT currency, but must be in an authorized training program under appropriate supervision or at least LOWAT Cat 1 certified, to execute low altitude operations.
-(T-3). - 3.17.7.
-Entries/descents into the low altitude (≤ 5000 feet AGL) structure.
-Accomplish entry and descent into the low altitude structure or training area under an ATC radar service (e.g., flight following or host nation equivalent) to the maximum extent practical.
-(T-3). - 3.17.8.
-Visual Meteorological Conditions (VMC) route and area abort procedures. - 3.17.8.1.
-Maintain safe separation from the terrain and other aircraft.
-(T-3). - 3.17.8.2.
+500 feet AGL for Low Altitude Training (LOWAT) Category I qualified aircrew. - 3.17.6.2.
+300 feet AGL for LOWAT Category II qualified aircrews and F-15E Formal Training Unit (FTU) students with instructors when conducting training IAW an applicable syllabus.

+- 3.17.6.3.
+100 feet AGL for LOWAT Category III qualified aircrews.
+Training in the 100 feet to 300 feet AGL altitude block will be in short segments consistent with real-world risks and realistic tactical considerations. - 3.17.6.4.
+During contingency operations, all low altitude (\leq 5,000 feet AGL) tactical maneuvers not associated with an actual target attack or threat reaction and accomplished in support of ground forces (e.g. "Show of Force") will be flown at or above aircrew LOWAT minimum. - 3.17.6.5.
+For night operations the minimum altitude is MSA unless operating under the conditions of para 3.18 (TF Operations) and/or para 3.34 (Night Vision Goggles Procedures). - 3.17.6.6.
+For over water operation the minimum altitude is 1,000 feet above the surface unless in sight of land or using TF flyup protection.
+If in sight of land or using TF flyup protection the minimum altitude may be lowered to at or above aircrew LOWAT minimum. - 3.17.6.7.
+For Air to Surface range operations, minimum altitudes will be determined by specific range guidance, AFI 11-2F-15EV1, or AFI 11-214, whichever is higher. - 3.17.7.
+Entries/Descents into the Low Altitude (≤ 5,000 feet AGL) structure.
+Accomplish entry/descent into the low altitude structure or training area under an ATC radar service (e.g. flight following or host nation equivalent) to the maximum extent practical. - 3.17.8.
+Visual Meteorological Conditions (VMC) Route and Area Abort Procedures. - 3.17.8.1.
+Maintain safe separation from the terrain and other aircraft. - 3.17.8.2.
 Comply with VFR altitude and national airspace restrictions.
-Squawk applicable Identification Friend of Foe (IFF) modes and codes.
-(T-3). - 3.17.8.3.
+Squawk applicable IFF modes and codes. - 3.17.8.3.
 Maintain VMC at all times.
 If unable, follow IMC procedures outlined below. - 3.17.8.4.
 Attempt contact with controlling agency, if required.

-(T-3). - 3.17.9.
-IMC Route and area abort procedures. - 3.17.9.1.
-Immediately climb to (or above) the briefed ERAA.
-(T-3). - 3.17.9.2.
+3.17.9.
+IMC Route and Area Abort Procedures.

+- 3.17.9.1.
+Immediately climb to (or above) the briefed ERAA. - 3.17.9.2.
 Maintain preplanned ground track.
-Execute appropriate lost wingman procedures if necessary.
-(T-3). - 3.17.9.3.
-Squawk emergency if deviations from normal route or area procedures are required, or if the ERAA or MSA is higher than the vertical limits of the route or area.
-(T-3).

-- 3.17.9.4.
-Attempt contact with the appropriate ATC agency for an Instrument Flight Rules (IFR) clearance.
-(T-3).
-If required to fly in IMC without an IFR clearance, cruise at appropriate VFR altitudes until IFR clearance is received.
-(T-3). - 3.17.10.
-Low Altitude Target Pod (TGP) use.
+Execute appropriate lost wingman procedures if necessary. - 3.17.9.3.
+Squawk emergency if deviations from normal route or area procedures are required, or if the ERAA or MSA is higher than the vertical limits of the route or area. - 3.17.9.4.
+Attempt contact with the appropriate ATC agency for an IFR clearance.
+If required to fly in IMC without an IFR clearance, cruise at appropriate VFR altitudes until IFR clearance is received. - 3.17.10.
+Low Altitude Target Pod (TGP) Use.
 The TGP may be used down to the PIC's LOWAT category minimum unless under direct supervision of an instructor (either in the aircraft or in chase) on a syllabus ride leading to a lower LOWAT category minimum.
 This guidance also applies to use of the LASER if not restricted to a higher altitude by specific SUA guidance, weapons delivery minimums, or host nation rules (if outside the US NAS).